About the Isle of Bute

 The main town of Rothesay is the main populated area on the island, and is where the ferry from Wemyss Bay arrives.
 Bellevue Bute is a short 5 - 10 min walk from the ferry terminal and in fact can be viewed from the ferry as you arrive into Rothesay Bay.

 Rothesay may be small, but is perfectly formed.
 There is a surprisingly high number of lovely, independent shops, bars, cafes, restaurants, and a gin garden.
-There is the 12th Century moated Rothesay Castle, together with the Bute Museum, which houses an extensive collection of artifacts in a building provided by the Marquess of Bute in 1927 (www.butemuseum.org.uk)
+There is the 12th Century moated Rothesay Castle, together with the Bute Museum, which houses an extensive collection of artefacts in a building provided by the Marquess of Bute in 1927 (www.butemuseum.org.uk).